Colonial Laws Validity Act 1865

 By the mid-1920s, the British government accepted that the dominions should have full legislative autonomy.
-Accordingly, the imperial Parliament passed the Statute of Westminster, which repealed the application of the Colonial Laws Validity Act 1865 to the dominions (i.e., Australia, Canada, the Irish Free State, New Zealand, Newfoundland, and the Union of South Africa).
+Accordingly, the imperial Parliament passed the Statute of Westminster 1931 (22 & 23 Geo.
+5. c.
+4), which repealed the application of the 1865 act to the dominions (i.e., Australia, Canada, the Irish Free State, New Zealand, Newfoundland, and the Union of South Africa).

 The Statute of Westminster took effect immediately in Canada, the Irish Free State and South Africa.
 Australia adopted the Statute in 1942 with the passing of the Statute of Westminster Adoption Act 1942, with retroactive effect to 3 September 1939, the start of World War II.
 The Colonial Laws Validity Act 1865 continued to have application in individual Australian states until the Australia Act 1986 came into effect in 1986.

 New Zealand adopted the Statute of Westminster in 1947.

 Newfoundland never adopted the Statute of Westminster.
 Instead, facing grave financial difficulties as a result of the Great Depression, Newfoundland gave up responsible government in 1934.
 The Colonial Laws Validity Act continued to apply to Newfoundland, which was from then on ruled by an appointed Governor and Commission of Government until, in 1949, Newfoundland joined Canada as its tenth province.

-Elsewhere, the Colonial Laws Validity Act remains in force, and helps to define the relationship between Acts of Parliament and laws passed in self-governing British territories, as well as the legality of decisions made by territorial legislatures and governments.
-The power to amend the Colonial Laws Validity Act rests with the Parliament of the United Kingdom.
+Elsewhere, the Colonial Laws Validity Act 1865 remains in force, and helps to define the relationship between acts of Parliament and laws passed in self-governing British territories, as well as the legality of decisions made by territorial legislatures and governments.
+The power to amend the Colonial Laws Validity Act 1865 rests with the Parliament of the United Kingdom.

+Subsequent developments

+In section 1, the words "British India" were repealed by section 1(1) of, and part VI of schedule 1 to, the Statute Law (Repeals) Act 1976, which came into force on 27 May 1976.

+Section 7 of the act was repealed by section 1(1) of, and part VI of schedule 1 to, the Statute Law (Repeals) Act 1989, which came into force on 16 November 1989.